-Just about every part of the suspension system could need replacing at some point, from the springs to ball joints, tie rod ends, control arms and bushings.
 As cars age and the miles add up, they may lean more in turns, shimmy or make noises over bumps, or develop looseness in the steering.
 Because suspension parts wear gradually, vehicle owners may not recognize warning signs until something breaks, said Steve Cartwright, a manager at the Federal Mogul Technical Education Center in St. Louis.
-Federal Mogul manufactures MOOG steering and suspension components for the aftermarket automotive repair industry.
+Federal Mogul manufactures Moog steering and suspension components and kits for the aftermarket automotive repair industry.

-One way to tell is to have an automotive technician measure the height of each corner to see if the car is still at the manufacturer's specifications or is closer to the ground.
+One way to tell if these parts of the suspension system are bad is to have an automotive technician measure the height of each corner to see if the car is still at the manufacturer's specifications or is closer to the ground.
 Even if a vehicle still meets the spec, a technician should do a visual inspection underneath to check the springs and other parts.

 "Every car has potential for issues," he said.
 "The right answer is to have a professional do an inspection because every car is different."
 That goes not just for the suspension design but in what might wear sooner.
 For example, lower control arm bushings are prone to wear out on front-drive cars.
 Bushings are rubber or metal parts that help absorb shock.